UniMath/agda-unimath/src/order-theory/homomorphisms-meet-semilattices.lagda.md

 ## Idea

-A meet semi-lattice homomorphism is an order preserving map between the underlying posets that also preserves meets.
+A **homomorphism of meet-semilattice** is a map that preserves meets.
+It follows that homomorphisms of meet-semilattices are order preserving.

 ## Definitions